THE THIN RED LINE

 Once the hill is captured I found the rest of the film somewhat anti-climactic.

-My other problem with the film is that the main relationship among the soldiers is that between Witt and Welsh, but it wasn't one I could get a handle on and in the end it just left me feeling perplexed and frustrated.
+The main relationship among the soldiers is that between Witt and Welsh, but it wasn't one I could get a handle on and in the end it just left me feeling perplexed and frustrated.

 There is a starry cast with (as is often the case) mixed results.
 Most of the performances are very good but I didn't find either John Cusack or John Travolta convincing in military roles.